trostnik/obs_notes/Life/Programming/Kotlin/Koltin high-level function.md

-High-level functions are functions that take other function as a parameter or/and return function
+igh-level functions are functions that take other function as a parameter or/and return function